eclipse-passage/passage/CONTRIBUTING.md

 	  In the latter case implementation must actively fail.
 * Use _fail fast_ approach when handle incorrect input data.
 Do not make assumptions, do not built-in fallback strategies.
 * There must be no _static_ methods or fields in your class, unless it is directly demanded by an external framework.
-* For all local variables and class fields neither cameCase nor snake_case is applicable, compound names are prohibited.
+* For all local variables, method parameters and class fields (anything at all that carries data) neither cameCase nor snake_case is applicable, compound names are prohibited.
 * For all method _query/action_ naming approach must be used.
   Query-method does not change the owning class state, returns a value and is named with a noun or adjective after the value it returns.
   Action-method can change the owning class state, mainly does not return a value and is named with a verb after the activity it performs.
   Sometimes action-method can return status, but there must be valuable reasons for such design.
-* All fields in a class must be declared both _private_ and _final_, unless otherwise is directly demanded by a framework in use.
+* All fields in a class must be declared both _private_ / _protected_ and _final_, unless otherwise is directly demanded by a framework in use.
 * Constructor must not perform any calculation, only assignments.
 * Designing a class hierarchy apply _either final or abstract_ approach.
 It concerns not only class inheritance itself but also each piece of implementation.
 Class must be declared either _abstract_ or _final_.
 Each method in an _abstract_ class must be declared either _abstract_ or _final_ or _private_.
 Implementation inheritance is totally prohibited in any form.
 * No optimization, caching or other 'improvements'-alike solutions must be applied to a code unless it is proven there is a significant performance issue.
 * A class must stay small and dedicated to a single aspect of a domain.
 Methods must stay small and do exactly one thing as well.
-* Keep code granularity on the same level across a single scope.
+* Keep code granularity on the same level across single scope.

 Make sure your code is sufficiently covered with tests.